djhepker/ai-checkers/README.md

+Custom game of Checkers with optimized algorithms & Data Structures.
+AI to play against will learn optimal moves with discerned gamestates.

 This is a personal student project for practice & skillbuilding

-Contributions will only be approved if they:

-  › Optimize previously made algorithms
-  › Processes
-  › Graphical detail
-  › Or are bug fixes

-  Graphics are most welcome